 Interestingly, Daniel Craig is the first actor to portray Bond who was born both after the film franchise started and after the death of writer Ian Fleming.
 And when he was first signed to be Bond, people asked him if he wanted to die his hair, because the idea of a “blonde Bond” was so unpopular!

 A final fun fact: In a way that’s kind of, I don’t know, anti-Bond, the United Nations appointed Daniel Craig the first global advocate for the elimination of mines and explosive hazards, a role to which he was named in April 2015.
-(Sarah points out that maybe this is VERY Bond, as the poor character comes close to getting blown up startlingly often.)
+(Ashar points out that maybe this is VERY Bond, as the poor character comes close to getting blown up startlingly often.)